Asymptotically Optimal Quantum Universal Quickest Change Detection: Conclusions

 This paper proposed a two-stage approach for quantum QCD with an unknown post-change quantum operator: the first stage employs PVMs that preserve the quantum relative entropy, while the second stage applies the classical windowed-CUSUM.
 We establish that such a scheme is asymptotically optimal in minimizing the delay to detection under a false alarm rate constraint.

 An interesting variation of the problem studied here is to relax the tensor product assumption, and instead take $\xi_t = U_t \rho U_t^\dagger$ or $\xi_t = U_t \sigma U_t^\dagger$ where $U_t$ is a unitary operator describing some form of time evolution.
 Time evolution is a fundamental property of quantum mechanics, and any algorithm with practical ambitions should account for it.
-One compelling application for change point detection is quantum error correction, in which the goal is to detect a change to the encoded logical quantum state so that an appropriate correction can be applied.

 \ifarxiv \else

 \fi